 The geography of London football

-The seventh edition of Hidden London’s football map shows the ground locations for all the London clubs in the top six tiers of the English game for the 2018–19 season.
-The weight of the type and the density of the yellow circles indicate hierarchical status, from the Premier League clubs to those in the National League South (formerly Conference South).
-The map also shows the location of Wembley Stadium – the home of cup finals and England games, for the time being at least.
+The weight of the type and the density of the map’s yellow circles indicate hierarchical status, from the Premier League clubs to those in the National League South (formerly Conference South).
+The map also shows the location of Wembley Stadium – the home of cup finals and England games.

 The map reflects just two changes from the 2021–22 season: